f5devcentral/f5-big-iq-lab/docs/class5/module8/lab4.rst

 |image29|

 16. Test the application service by opening a browser and typing the Virtual Server IP address/port ``http://54.184.72.42:8080``.
-    You should see the Hackazon website.
+    You should see the *Hello, World* website.

 |image30|